thisjt/web-summarizer-api/EXPLANATION.md

 Converted JavaScript files to TypeSript files.
 I realized there's no point in flexing my JSDoc skills.
 It was fun though.

 I want to upload this script as a Cloudflare Worker for it to be demo-able, but their [browser rendering service](https://developers.cloudflare.com/browser-rendering/) (which uses puppeteer under the hood) is a paid plan.

+You might have wondered why I almost always only have `main` and `develop` branches.
+It's because since I am a solo developer, I usually just push all of my commits to the `develop` branch, and do a PR to `main` when I have multiple commits already.
+I usually do the PR when a minor/major feature gets finished, and I almost always make sure that what I PR to `main` is stable and does not have any issues.
+Github action is a nice tool that does it for me.